 Those of us who tend toward being domineering must learn to put others first and become servants.
 Serving others is not a sign of weakness.
 Jesus was the greatest servant of all, but he is unquestionably the Lord of lords.

-Even strong women appreciate husbands who step up and lead.
-Less strong wives may appreciate it even more.
-However, when a wife has operated as the functioning head of the family for a long time, it may be quite difficult to let go and trust the husband to assume his proper place.
-God’s grace will be needed.
+Even strong women usually appreciate husbands who step up to lead.
+Less strong wives perhaps may appreciate it even more.
+However, when a wife has operated as the functional head of the family for a long time, it may be quite a challenge for her to let go and trust the husband to assume his proper place.
+God’s grace will be needed for both spouses.

-Husbands who act as servant leaders and provide proper headship for their wives and families help create a safe atmosphere of security, love, and peace in their families.
-This removes pressure from the wife that God never intended for her to carry.
-What a relief!
+Husbands who act as servant leaders and provide proper headship for their wives and families help create a safe atmosphere of security, love, and peace in their families and removes pressure from the wife that God never intended for her to carry.

 Proper headship erects a barrier against satanic temptation and attack.
 Proper leadership gives good instruction and guidance, helping to insure that children have every advantage in life.
 There are no negatives to husbands being loving and humble servant leaders to their families.